Revashan/insurance-transaction-analytics/README.md

 # Insurance Transaction Analytics — Airflow + PostgreSQL + Power BI

-A GitHub-ready end-to-end insurance analytics engineering project for Windows users.

 ## Business questions
 - How much premium is successfully collected each month?
 - Which products have the highest loss ratio?